rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 In the case that the interviewee brought their own laptop, the next few minutes will be spent waiting for *git*, *npm*, *IntelliJ* or about every tool needed to set up the code base and run the tests, so I take this time to explain the interviewee that the next hour is not about getting things done or finishing the task (**!**), but about seeing how our collaboration works out and how they approach the problem in a pairing setup.
 There is no need to be mysterious about this - quite the opposite!
 The more explicitly you lay out your expectations, the more comfortable the interviewee is going to be with showing their best.

 Not everyone is used to pairing, so it's important for me to explain that I'm their partner in this and that I'm looking to have discussions with them, not quiz them on the task.
-I will answer every question they will have and should I be at a loss too, it's completely fine for us to resort to *StackOverflow*.
+I will answer every question they will have and should I be at a loss too, it's completely fine for us to resort to *Stack Overflow*.

 Pairing with them also means getting a grasp of their overall skill level: How fast they are with the IDE, how knowledgeable they are in the programming language and its ecosystem, what kind of questions they ask or discussions they start.
 It's important for me to not be too picky here though: You should have certain expectations towards someone who's applying for a *Senior Developer* role, but an hour is nowhere enough to categorize someone on an engineering ladder, so I tick this box as early as possible and move on.